 A year with a record breaking early spring followed by a wet windy summer made for a mixed year

 After a very wet warm autumn in 2019 with floods which returned in late February to be promptly followed by lockdown 3rd week of March!
-At which point the sky cleared to weeks of glorious sunshine and record breaking temperatures.
+At which point the sky cleared to weeks of glorious sunshine and record breaking temperatures and more importantly a very dry spell which is becoming a feature of recent spring weather.
 Few can remember such an early and protracted spell of fine weather through April and then into a heat wave in May.
-As a consequence of emerging very early was we were not there to see them and some were already in decline or had finished before our first recording day in mid May, as the lockdown rules were eased, and transect walking was allowed once again.
+As a consequence many species emerged very early and we were not there to see them.
+Some were already in decline or had finished before our first recording day in mid May as the lockdown rules were eased and transect walking was allowed once again.
 By this time the heatwave had really set in, the ground dried and cracked and dryer grasslands suffered badly with plants stunted and withering lower leaves.
-The spring early summer species were emerging nearly 10-14 day early with 23 species in the UK recording their earliest ever emergence: an exceptional year.
+Some plants were only half their normal height and size.
+The spring and early summer species were emerging nearly 10-14 day early with 23 species in the UK recording their earliest ever emergence: an exceptional year.
 Hopes were high that unlike 1976 the heat waves of 2019 would not be followed by a disastrous decrease in numbers of 1977.
-It has not repeated; and most species came through although there were more losses than gains. .The weather broke in the first days of June and went in reverse with a cool June and a conveyor belt of Atlantic storms which pock-marked the rest of summer.
+It has not repeated; and most species came through although there were more losses than gains.
+The weather broke in the first days of June and went in reverse with a cool June and a conveyor belt of Atlantic storms which pock-marked the rest of summer particularly a stripe across the midlands into Yorkshire.
 The summer in many ways was a disappointment after 2018 and 2019 but there were good spells between the storms.
-Finding good days with sunn and temperature were often hard even in high summer.
+Finding good days with sun and temperature were often hard even in high summer.
 The end of the season was average

 Large and Small Whites were up a little maybe with the good spring and a second generation but there was considerable variation between sites.
-In contrast more moisture loving Green-viened White was somewhat down particularly on the dryer limestone sites.
+In contrast more moisture loving Green-veined White was somewhat down particularly on the dryer limestone sites.
 Due to the necessity to estimate during lockdown 1 we cannot be certain about Orange tip or Green Hairstreaks.

 Dark Green Fritillary had a good year while Silver-washed on one of its main sites Bishop Wood was average, but sample size makes thes conclusions uncertain

 In contrast Meadow Brown emerged well with increases in 11 out of 18 while the fine grass loving Small Heath had a very good year only down on the thin limestone soil at Hawnby.
 This could be they finished their development earlier than the later species and were therefore less effected by drought